 After the Exam

-Results: The ultrasound images will be reviewed by a radiologist and sent to your doctor.
+The ultrasound images will be reviewed by a radiologist and the results sent to your doctor.
 Please book an appointment with your referring doctor to discuss the findings.
-Most results are available within a few days.
+Results will be available within 24 hours or the next working day.

-Your doctor may recommend an upper abdomen and renal ultrasound if you are experiencing symptoms like:
+Your doctor may recommend an upper abdominal ultrasound if you are experiencing symptoms like:

 How Should I Prepare?